Thijssen-Lab/NIAMH-MPCD/docs/InputGuide.md

 Everything listed below should be in a single JSON file.
 Every parameter in the simulation can be fed in with a corresponding name/value pair.
 The name, or "tag", uniquely represents each parameter, is case sensitive, but can be given in any order within the json file.
+If a tag is not specified, then that parameter will assume the default value in the table below --- This means that, with the exception of some parameters used when declaring a BC, you may only need to specify several parameters in your input file.

 The table below lists all tags, their types, their default values, and their description.
-Tags will generally be named the same as they are named in the code (in the `inputList` struct) unless they are completely nonsensical.
+Tags will generally be named the same as they are named in the code (in the various input structs), unless there is a good reason to change it for legibility or clarity.

 Some tags will take an array of custom objects (for example, species and boundary conditions).
 These are each defined in their own table following the main one.